jimenasegurabejar/jimenasegurabejar/README.md

 I'm always open to chat about any of these topics if they spark your curiosity, through [X](https://x.com/JimenaS86541537).

-I'm always open to chat about any of these topics if they spark your curiosity, through X.

 <!--
 **jimenasegurabejar/jimenasegurabejar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.